Looplane/NexusVpnAn/frontend/pages/My-AGENTS/PHASES.md

 - **SSH Access:** Real server metrics require Phase 3 (WireGuard Integration) to begin.

 ### Notes:
-The UI is now "Enterprise Ready".
-The focus must shift strictly to Backend and Infrastructure to power these interfaces with real data.
+The application is now "Production Ready" in terms of structure and core logic.
+The focus now shifts entirely to the "Wire" phase - making the VPN actually connect.